Marissa Moss: Personal life

-Marissa Moss first submitted a book for publication at the age of nine.
+Moss first submitted a book for publication at the age of nine.
 She attended the University of California, Berkeley and graduated in 1979.
-She studied art history in graduate school for two years and then attended the California College of Arts and Crafts to study the publishing world.
+Moss studied art history in graduate school for two years and then attended the California College of Arts and Crafts to study the publishing world.
 She, like most artists and authors, received many rejections before finally breaking into print with her book, One, Two, Three & Four.
 No More? published by Houghton Mifflin in 1988.
-She currently resides in the San Francisco Bay Area.
+Moss currently resides in the San Francisco Bay Area.